g4s8/g4s8.github.io/_posts/2019-09-06-instead-of-dto.md

   void send(MailDTO mail);
 }
 ```
-Usually people are using getters and setter for DTO instead of public fields
+People usually use getters and setters for DTO instead of public fields
 but I don't see any difference comparing to "all-public-fields" DTO.
-It's not actually an object, but data-holder, this class breaks encapsulation
+It's not actually an object, but data-holder.
+This class breaks encapsulation
-and not testable.
+and is not testable.
 It makes it harder to write unit tests for `MailService` implementation,
-because you don't actually know what DTO fields will be used internally and you always need
+because you don't actually know which DTO fields will be used internally and you always need
-to construct working copy of this class for each unit test.
+to construct a working copy of this class for each unit test.
 In
 <a href="https://github.com/rubenlagus/TelegramBots/blob/master/telegrambots-meta/src/main/java/org/telegram/telegrambots/meta/api/objects/Update.java" target="_blank">worst case scenario</a>
-this DTO comes from external library, it has private fields with public getters and it's constructed
+this DTO comes from external library.
+It has private fields with public getters and it's constructed
 internally using <a href="https://stackoverflow.com/q/37628/1723695" target="_blank">reflection</a>
 so it's not possible to test DTO receivers without some dirt in tests like
 <a href="https://site.mockito.org/" target="_blank">Mockito</a> or reflection.
 It's really hard to